 - Provide B-vitamins which are good for the central nervous system, the skin and eyes, and helps to release energy from the foods we eat.

-Oats and barley is considered a sustainable food with much of what we might eat being grown across the UK.
-This means that it travels less to reach our plates and in turn costs less and reduces the impact on the environment.
+Oats and barley are considered a sustainable food with much of what we might eat being grown across the UK.
+This means fewer food miles - the distance from farm to plate - meaning less cost and environmental impact.

 - Choose wholegrain cereals for breakfast, porridge, banana oaty pancakes or try some overnight oats.

 - Make a pasta salad or a rice box for those lunches at work.

 - If you have a thing for bread, try different kinds such as seeded, granary or wholemeal.

 - Add oats to your potatoes for a crunchy topping on cottage pie or oat crusted salmon.